MrDeadCe11/rai-dollar-core/README.md

 `getTroveOwnersCount()`: get the number of active Troves in the system.

-`getPendingETHReward(address _borrower)`: get the pending ETH reward from liquidation redistribution events, for the given Trove.
+`getPendingCollateralReward(address _borrower)`: get the pending ETH reward from liquidation redistribution events, for the given Trove.

 `getPendingLUSDDebtReward(address _borrower)`: get the pending Trove debt "reward" (i.e. the amount of extra debt assigned to the Trove) from liquidation redistribution events.